 - Forks Resolution No. 494 (2021) – Declares several vehicles formerly used for city purposes or seized per RCW 69.50.505 as surplus.
 Authorizes mayor and staff to sell them at auction or through fleet management services, whichever will generate the most profitable outcome.

-- Prosser Resolution No. 14-1470 (2014) – Declares a police dog being retired to be surplus property; authorizes sale to the dog's handler
+- Puyallup Resolution No. 2426 (2021) – Declares police dog being retired to be surplus property; authorizes sale to the dog's handler

 - Seattle Resolution No. 31676 (2016) – Requires all handguns that are no longer needed by the police department to be destroyed instead of being sold out-of-state, in effort to reduce gun violence